Terms & Conditions

 15) Force Majeure

 i.
 LSA shall not be liable for any failure, delay or part-performance in performing their obligations where such failure or delay results from any cause that is beyond their reasonable control.
-Such causes include, but are not limited to: power failure, Internet Service Provider failure, third party service or facility withdrawal, industrial action, civil unrest, fire, flood, storms, earthquakes, outbreak of contagious or other notifiable human or animal disease, air traffic disruption, acts of terrorism, acts of war, governmental action or changes in legislation/regulation, or any other event that is beyond the control of LSA
+Such causes include, but are not limited to: power failure, Internet Service Provider failure, third party service or facility withdrawal, industrial action, civil unrest, fire, flood, storms, earthquakes, outbreak of contagious or other notifiable human or animal infection, disease or condition, air traffic disruption, acts of terrorism, acts of war, governmental action or changes in legislation/regulation, any direction of a competent local or national authority (or fear of such), or any other event that is beyond the control of LSA.
+This also includes situations where any buildings or schools are closed, through no fault of LSA, and the Summer School cannot be provided at the pre-arranged location

 ii.
-If a Force Majeure Event or disruption from such an event continues for or is expected to continue for five or more consecutive days, LSA may terminate this Contract by written notice to the Student
+If a Force Majeure Event or disruption from such an event occurs, LSA may terminate this Contract by written notice to the Student

 iii.
-Should the Summer School be cancelled, postponed or otherwise adversely impacted as a result of a Force Majeure Event, there shall be no refunds for payments already received by LSA, but LSA will make all reasonable efforts to offer a place at a future Summer School to the Student, subject to availability, and shall not be liable for any additional expenses the Student may incur (including, but not limited to, travel or accommodation) because of cancellation or postponement of the Summer School and in attending a future Summer School
+Should the Summer School be cancelled, postponed or otherwise adversely impacted as a result of a Force Majeure Event, there shall be no refunds for payments already received by LSA.
+If economically and administratively viable for LSA to do so, LSA will make all reasonable efforts to offer a place at a future Summer School to the Student, subject to availability, and shall not be liable for any additional expenses the Student may incur (including, but not limited to, travel or accommodation) because of cancellation or postponement of the Summer School and in attending a future Summer School.
+LSA shall not be required to offer such an alternative place, does not guarantee that it will do so, and shall not be required to offer any refund or monetary compensation to the Student in such cases.
+For the avoidance of doubt, the occurrence of a Force Majeure Event shall in no circumstances place any requirement on LSA to make any form of reimbursement, compensation or refund.

 16) Promotional activities